-Brianna Battles is the CEO of Everyday Battles LLC.
-She specializes in coaching pregnant and postpartum athletes, as well as educating coaches on how to help athletes navigate the physical and mental considerations of athleticism during these chapters in a woman’s life.
+Brianna Battles is the CEO of Everyday Battles LLC and founder of the movement and education, Pregnancy & Postpartum Athleticism.
+She specializes in coaching pregnant and postpartum athletes, as well as educating coaches on how to help athletes navigate the physical and mental considerations of training during these chapters in a woman’s life.
 Brianna has online courses and resources for both fitness professionals and athletes and is the founder of the movement and online education, Pregnancy & Postpartum Athleticism.
 She has built an international team of coaches who are equipped to work with pregnant and postpartum athletes.

-Brianna has a local strength and conditioning program, but has shifted her focus to working online and traveling for seminars in an effort to reach a broader audience.
+Brianna has a local strength and conditioning program, but has shifted her focus to online education and traveling for seminars in an effort to reach a broader audience.

 She has experience coaching a variety of athletes (and their coaches), ranging from professional and collegiate athletes, to the recreational exerciser.
 This is how she cultivated a top down approach to her coaching culture.
 She has helped many athletes manage core, pelvic health, orthopedic and other physical challenges while still encouraging their athletic goals and pursuits.